jeff4/bionotes.github.io/vertebrate-evolution-1997.md

 ## Chapter 2: Theories of evolution at the level of populations and species
 ### September 27, 2020
-* Part of the reason Darwin emphasized gradualism so much was to battle against his contemporaries who believed in saltationist "big jumps" in morphology within a single generation. (p.
+* Perhaps Darwin emphasized gradualism partly as a counter-weight against his contemporaries who believed in saltationist "big jumps" in phenotype within a single generation.
+And in a different intellectual milieu, Darwin might have spoken less of gradualism. (p.
 19-20)
 * Darwin believed that "small, isolated populations might have the greatest potential for rapid change b/c natural selection would act most effectively on a small [geographic] area with limited environmental variability..." (p.
 20)
 * But Darwin also suggested that a large population across a large geographic area might have the greater variation needed to ensure larger change and longer-term survival (on a group level).
 * Perhaps "the optimal model for rapid and long-term evolution would be a large area subject to repeated break up and coalescence of environments and populations."